Main index | Section 1 | 日本語 | Options |

 .OPTIONAL | |

-If a target is marked with this attribute and make can't figure out how to create it, it will ignore this fact and assume the file isn't needed or already exists. | |
+If a target is marked with this attribute and make can't figure out how to create it, it ignores this fact and assumes the file isn't needed or already exists. | |

 .PHONY |

-The target does not
+The target does not correspond to an actual file;

-correspond to an actual file; it is always considered to be out of date,
+it is always considered to be out of date,

-and will not be created with the
+and is not created with the

 |